cornerstone18aug/silver-bullet/README.md

+# Silver Bullet
-# Java Final Project for team 名探偵コナン
+Java Final Project for team 名探偵コナン

 ## Building an executable Java FX 11 application with Maven
 This is an application that demonstrates how to construct an executable Java FX application.